luis261/aztraphile/README.md

 - ```Set-AzPipelinesVar``` is used to create/update Azure DevOps build variables

 ## Advanced usage
+- filtering logs based on their message ```Fetch-FaInsights -InsightsSpecifier "logs" -Raw | Where-Object (Build-LogMessageSieve "executed")```
+- polling of logs (live, without duplicated events) and optional filtering based on a passed query (coming soon)
+- live metric plotting in a separate powershell window: via ```Show-LiveFaMetric```
 - you can try to be extra smart about your testing strategy and achieve a level of efficiency usually reserved for proper suites of unittests even without covering your code and maintaining those tests
   - (you could also use this strategy complementary to your unittests, I definitely don't discourage having them anyway!)
   - the way to achieve that kind of efficiency through integration/system-level testing in this context is via leveraging the automatic deployments that trigger on PR creation as follows: